Stuycs-K/final-project-10-lin-ken-wu-eric/WORKLOG.md

 - Added the makefile commands in order to compile and run files in demos and examples directory.
 - Added information into README

+### 5/24/24

+- Added the speed x and speed z variable to donut.c demo to control spinning speed.
+Doesn't work, so left it to Eric to debug.
+- Trying to fix + add to Eric's early stages of obfuscate.py

 ## Eric Wu

 ### 5/22/24